 After the Industrial Revolution in the 18th century, new laws banned chapmen from peddling their wares.
 But in the 20th century, chapbooks came back with the help of artists and beat poets.
-Today, amid ebooks and online forms of writing, artists, illustrators, cartoonists, poets, and activists … all continue the chapbook tradition.
+Today, amid ebooks and blogs, many artists, illustrators, cartoonists, poets, and activists continue the chapbook tradition.
 Taking the art further are publishers who specialize in high-quality collectable chapbooks.
 There are also combination magazine-books (bookazines or mooks), and tiny books that are small works of art.

 Did you find any of the resources listed especially helpful?
 Maybe you have an idea for a resource that should be listed?
-Please send an email!
+Feel free to send an email.

-In addition, you can check under the Self-Publishing Resources tab for more information to help you learn about self-publishing.
+In addition, check under the Self-Publishing Resources tab for more information to help you learn about self-publishing.